ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

       }
     };

-You'll have to fill out your own values for those four keys.
+We'll have to fill out our own values for those four keys.
 How to get them is outside the scope of this example though.
 The documentation for ember-cli-deploy-s3 has some help at the end, regarding permission policies.
 There's more documentation on the Internet.

 SECURITY NOTE: the above is a simplification.
-You don't actually want to put secret credentials in that file.
-Fortunately, ember-cli-deploy supports [`.env` files](http://ember-cli.com/ember-cli-deploy/docs/v0.5.x/dotenv-support/) out of the box.
+We don't actually want to put secret credentials in that file.
+Fortunately, ember-cli-deploy supports [`.env` files](./dotenv-support) out of the box.
 Use that instead.

-Once you have entered the correct configuration values, run the deploy command again:
+After entering the correct configuration values, we can run the deploy command again:

     $ ember deploy production
     version: 1.13.13

 If all is good, files should have been uploaded to S3.
-Check what's in the bucket; it should be similar to this:
+The contents of the bucket should be similar to this:

     ├── assets
-    │   ├── your-app-7f8b9fddc5857d711cc51ed2a3a8594d.js
+    │   ├── our-app-7f8b9fddc5857d711cc51ed2a3a8594d.js
-    │   ├── your-app-d41d8cd98f00b204e9800998ecf8427e.css
+    │   ├── our-app-d41d8cd98f00b204e9800998ecf8427e.css
     │   ├── vendor-b630d3abd77d527def683a18b2165a94.js
     │   └── vendor-d41d8cd98f00b204e9800998ecf8427e.css
     ├── crossdomain.xml